Robert Lee Yates: Murders

 On December 7, 1997, Melinda Mercer, 24, was found shot and dumped in a field in Tacoma; she had been shot several times and had four plastic bags covering her head.
-At Yates' trial, it was revealed that even after she was shot in the head, Mercer had chewed through two of the bags before succumbing to her injuries.
-Mercer did not have a criminal record, nor any ties to prostitution, and reportedly worked as a waitress.
+At Yates' trial, he revealed that even after he shot her in the head, Mercer had chewed through two of the bags before succumbing to her injuries.
+Mercer did not have a criminal record.
+She reportedly worked as a waitress.